Open Knowledge Infrastructures in Times of the Pandemic: Lessons from the first year of COPIM

 As one of the newest members on the project at the time, I sought to familiarize myself with the underlying philosophy and governance structure at work in COPIM.
 The foundational tenet at work in COPIM is a shared understanding based on mutual trust and horizontal,2 inclusive collaboration between peers that guides all partners involved across a set of seven distinct Work Packages.

 I quickly learned about the interconnected nature of many the project’s parts in order to establish connections amongst Work Packages (WPs).
-While each WP has a small core team, the outcomes of each individual package inform and guide other’s in addition to feeding into COPIM’s collaborative developments at large.
-For example, the software development that is now happening in the Discovery and Dissemination Work Package to build an Open Metadata Dissemination System can be applied to an open source service that will play a role in the Open Access book platform that is currently being conceptualised in the Revenue Infrastructures and Management Platform Work Package.
-In quite a similar way, key elements in the Archiving and Preservation Work Package link to the Open Metadata System and vice versa3, while research outputs on the topic of Archiving might also become integrated in the OA book platform.
+While each WP has a small core team, the outcomes of each individual package inform and guide others’ in addition to feeding into COPIM’s collaborative developments at large.
+For example, the software development that is now happening in the Discovery and Dissemination Work Package to build an Open Metadata Dissemination System will form the core of an open source service that will play a role in the Open Access book platform that is currently being conceptualised in the Revenue Infrastructures and Management Platform Work Package.
+In quite a similar way, key elements of the Archiving and Preservation Work Package link to the Open Metadata System and vice versa3, while research outputs on the topic of Archiving might also become integrated in the OA book platform.

 More generally speaking, the work happening across COPIM’s WPs might be understood as the interdisciplinary occupation with distinct perspectives on, and vectors of inquiry into the underlying questions and issues relating to the ecosystem of OA book publishing that are approached by the team in a complex and interconnected fashion — a mode that resembles a rhizomatic network of relationalities between single individuals, social groups (teams), partner/host institutions, and the technological platforms and services involved.4